 - Deep Relationships with Diverse, High Credit-Quality Tenant Base.
-We have long-standing relationships with high-quality tenants, including JPMorgan Chase, Google, Allianz Global Investors, Credit Agricole Corporate & Investment Bank, Morgan Stanley, Norton Rose Fulbright, Showtime Networks, Warner Music Group, Kasowitz Benson Torres, and O'Melveny & Myers. - Sustained Environmental, Social and Governance ("ESG") Leadership.
-We are an industry leader in ESG initiatives that we believe have helped us to manage operating costs, attract and retain premium tenants, and ultimately enhance portfolio value.
-ESG has become increasingly important to our stakeholders and the growing importance of socially responsible investing means that ESG and financial performance are now intertwined.
-ESG will continue to be integrated throughout our organization and at the forefront of how we govern our business.
+We have long-standing relationships with high-quality tenants, including JPMorgan Chase, Norton Rose Fulbright, Allianz, Wilson Sonsini, Morgan Stanley, Warner Music Group, Showtime Networks, Google, O'Melveny & Myers, Credit Agricole, and Kasowitz Benson Torres. - Sustained Corporate Responsibility.
+We have maintained corporate responsibility initiatives that we believe have helped us to manage operating costs, attract and retain premium tenants, and ultimately enhance portfolio value.
 Our high quality, efficient, and sustainable assets are key to the value proposition we offer both existing and prospective tenants.
-Our leadership in ESG is a differentiator that resonates with our investors, who continue to advance their ESG expectations.
-Our success is driven by our employees, and we are focused on attracting and retaining a skilled workforce by offering leading benefits and human capital development opportunities, and creating an inclusive environment through diversity, equity, and inclusion initiatives.
+Our success in corporate responsibility is driven by our employees, and we are focused on attracting and retaining a skilled workforce by offering leading benefits and human capital development opportunities, and creating an inclusive environment through various initiatives.
 Our impact extends beyond our employees and our properties, and we are committed to also supporting our surrounding communities through responsible operations, volunteerism, and philanthropy. - Proven Investment Management Business.
 We have a successful investment management business, where we serve as the general partner and property manager of several real estate related funds for institutional investors and high-net-worth individuals.
 We have also entered into a number of joint ventures with institutional investors, high-net-worth individuals and other sophisticated real estate investors through which we have invested in real estate.
 We expect our investment management business to be a complementary part of our overall real estate investment business. - Seasoned and Committed Management Team with Proven Track Record.
-Our senior management team, led by Albert Behler, our Chairman, Chief Executive Officer and President, has been in the commercial real estate industry for an average of 27 years, and has worked at our company for an average of 15 years.
+Our senior management team, led by Albert Behler, our Chairman, Chief Executive Officer and President, has been in the commercial real estate industry for an average of 28 years, and has worked at our company for an average of 16 years.
 Our senior management team is highly regarded in the real estate community and has extensive relationships with a broad range of brokers, owners, tenants and lenders.
 We have developed relationships that enable us to secure high credit-quality tenants on attractive terms and provide us with potential off-market acquisition opportunities.
 We believe that our proven acquisition and operating expertise enables us to gain advantages over our competitors through superior acquisition sourcing, focused leasing programs, active asset and property management and first-class tenant service.